Souad Naji Al-Azzawi

-Souad Naji Al-Azzawi (Arabic: سعاد ناجي العزاوي) is an Iraqi environmentalist & academic researcher in various engineering disciplines, in addition to having established and assisted in the establishment of multiple research & academic institutions in Iraq.
-She is the first Arab to receive the Nuclear-Free Future Award, with has more than 50 published scientific papers on topics ranging from water desalination, nuclear waste management, and Depleted Uranium contamination among others and is a distinguished member of the Iraqi scientific community.
+Souad Naji Al-Azzawi (Arabic: سعاد ناجي العزاوي) is an Iraqi environmentalist and academic researcher in various engineering disciplines, in addition to having established and assisted in the establishment of multiple research & academic institutions in Iraq.
+With more than 50 published scientific papers on topics ranging from water desalination, nuclear waste management, and Depleted Uranium contamination among others, she is a distinguished member of the Iraqi scientific community and the first Arab to receive the Nuclear-Free Future Award.

 Education

 Al-Azzawi graduated with a B.Sc. in civil engineering from University of Mosul, Iraq (1971–1976).
 After spending 6 years practicing in various structural engineering and engineering management roles, she relocated to the United States of America to pursue an M.S. in Geotechnical Engineering from Colorado School of Mines, Golden, Colorado, US (1983–1986) followed immediately by a Ph.D. in geological environmental engineering (1986–1989) with a dissertation titled: “An integrated approach to subsurface heterogeneity measurement for three dimensions ground water flow and contaminant transport modeling.” ushering in her career in hazardous and radioactive waste modeling and management.